 Alpha-ID proposal procedure

 The Alpha-ID is subject to ongoing development.
 At present, it is annually adapted to changes in the Alphabetical Index resulting from the proposal procedure for ICD-10-GM.
 In addition, you have the opportunity continuously to improve Alpha-ID with suggestions of your own.
 Please submit suggestions for Alpha-ID during the proposal procedure for ICD-10-GM (always from December to the end of February) in an informal e-mail to classifications.

-DIMDI publishes, in the context of the project "Rare diseases coding", a test file of the Alpha-ID (starting with version 2015) which contains the Orpha number in addition to the ICD-10-GM code for rare diseases.
+DIMDI published, in the context of the project "Rare diseases coding", an extended file of the Alpha-ID (starting with version 2015) which contains the Orpha number in addition to the ICD-10-GM code for rare diseases.

 There is no widely accepted definition for rare diseases.
 In Europe a prevalence of not more than 5 affected persons per 10.000 is generally regarded as the appropriate threshold, according to the Regulation of the European Parliament and of the Council on orphan medicinal products.